Degrowth Discussion and Organizing Toolkit

 Read and discuss

 A library of literature directly and indirectly related to degrowth.
-These writings have proven to be great discussion aids.
+These texts have proven to be great discussion aids.

 • Less is More (PDF)